Pregnancy is a time of constant change for both you and your growing baby.

 Here’s what you need to know about baby hiccupping in the womb, and when to contact your doctor.

-What’s Going on with Baby?
+What’s going on with your baby?

 Seasoned moms may feel quickening sooner in subsequent pregnancies.
 For others, it may take a bit longer depending on factors like weight and placenta position.